TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

    :const:`compat32`, that is used as the default policy.
 Thus the default behavior of the email package is to maintain compatibility with Python 3.2.

-   The following attributes have values that are different from the :class:`Policy` default:
+   The following attributes have values that are different kutoka the :class:`Policy` default:

-   .. attribute:: mangle_from_
+   .. attribute:: mangle_kutoka_

       The default is ``True``.

-   The class provides the following concrete implementations of the abstract methods of :class:`Policy`:
+   The kundi provides the following concrete implementations of the abstract methods of :class:`Policy`: